 Who is Eligible for Work-Study Employment?

-Work-study is available to undergraduate students who have not earned a bachelor's degree or professional degree.
+Work-study is available to undergraduate students who have not earned a bachelor's or professional degree.

-There are two separate work-study programs: Federal, which is awarded to students who demonstrate financial need, and Institutional, which is available to all students regardless of need.
+There different work-study programs: Federal, which is awarded to students who demonstrate financial need, and institutional, which is available to all students, regardless of need.

 In order to qualify for work-study employment, you must meet the following criteria:

-Once the FAFSA has been reviewed, if eligible for Federal work-study, you will receive a work-study eligibility award on your financial aid award notice, the Shopping Sheet.
-If you did not indicate your interest in work-study on the FAFSA or even if you were not eligible for Federal work-study, you may still apply for a work-study position on the work-study website by logging into your My Mansfield account and clicking on the work-study link.
+Once the FAFSA has been reviewed, if eligible for federal work-study, you will receive a work-study eligibility award on your financial aid award letter and/or Shopping Sheet.
+If you did not indicate interest in work-study on the FAFSA, or if are not eligible for federal work-study, you may still apply for a position on the work-study website by logging into your My Mansfield account and clicking on the work-study link.
 You can choose from the list of jobs available and apply online.